CollinearGroup/talk-oss-licenses/PITCHME.md

 ### An Unfortunate Event

-* 2015 - Prototype Kick-off
+* Jun, 2015 - Prototype Kick-off, enter: Collinear Group
-* 2017 - First Major User
+* Mar, 2018 - First Major User Signed Up
-* 2018 - Production Software Audit
+* Oct, 2018 - Production Software Audit

 Note:

 * As consultants at Collinear we help clients achieve their goals
 * We choose NodeJs for an IoT project which was a new thing in 2015
-* Client touted this as their next big service offering
+* Client touted this as their next big service offering, signed customer in early 2018
-* Client ran an audit that exposed the fact that we were misusing OSS licenses
+* Late 2018 - Client ran an audit that exposed the fact that we were misusing OSS licenses
-* Everything ground to a halt, while we ripped out a module and rewrote the functionality from scratch.
+* Everything ground to a halt when we realized we couldn't release the product
 * **This was the general feeling across the organization...**

 +++